 In this FMP there was acknowledgement that the conservation of some fauna species may require specific measures and modifications were recommended to enhance biodiversity and other outcomes through revision of relevant documents pertaining to silviculture and to fire management.
 This would ensure that where practicable, local scale operations consider appropriate measures to minimise loss of legacy habitat elements (such as tree hollows and fallen, hollow logs).
-The information provided for the mid-term review is deficient for assessment of these particular species as reporting under KPI 5 and its related measurement protocol was not consistently applied.
+The information provided for the mid-term review is deficient for assessment for these particular species.
+Recommendation 6: That the condition of key fauna species in the FMP area which have recovery plans in place be reviewed by the Department to determine if the actions in the recovery plans have been implemented, and if this implementation has been effective.